Opt-in, Opt-Out? Default Architecture in French Organ Donation

 Although it is too early to evaluate this change, the law is influenced by the Behaviour Economics of Dan Ariely.
 Ariely compares data from countries that operate under both systems.
 It turns out that in both scenarios a large number of people simply choose the default option.
 Mostly because of laziness, people tend to look for the easiest choice.
 It’s not quite that simple, however.
 The author here suggests that the “opt-in” versus “opt-out” choice architecture also changes the frame of reference from one of altruism to obligation.

-So how else can this default choice architecture influence your business in the healthcare industry?
-Consider the ways in which you can influence physicians, pharmacists, patients, and their environments to make your product the default option.
+So how else can this default choice architecture influence your business?
+Consider the ways in which you can influence a wide range of stakeholders and their environments to make your product the default option.
 Is it possible to reframe the context or reposition your product?
 Sometimes achieving your desired results can be as simple as resetting the default.

 “France’s New Opt-Out Organ Donation System Is a Good Idea" http://nymag.com/scienceofus/2017/01/frances-new-opt-out-organ-donation-system-is-a-good-idea.html